Adopted by the ATSA Executive Board of Directors August 2012

 - The limited outcome data on all testosterone-lowering agents make definitive treatment recommendations premature.
-Because of significant side effects, the prescription of such medications should be restricted to paraphilic patients and sexual offenders with an at least moderate or high risk for hands-on sexual offenses.
-Additionally, because other etiologies and risk factors are present, the use of hormonal agents should be combined with empirically-supported psychotherapy practices (Briken, Hill, & Berner, 2003).
+Because of significant side effects, the prescription of such medications should be restricted to paraphilic patients and sexual offenders with at least a moderate or high risk for hands-on sexual offenses.
+Additionally, because other etiologies and risk factors are present, the use of hormonal agents should be combined with empirically supported psychotherapy practices (Briken, Hill, & Berner, 2003).

 Non-hormonal agents for managing sexually abusive and paraphilic behaviors

-- Studies of sexual offenders, men with paraphilias, and those with nonparaphilic expressions of ‘hypersexuality’ suggest that mood disorders (dysthymic disorder, major depression, and bipolar spectrum disorders), certain anxiety disorders (especially social anxiety disorder and childhood-onset post-traumatic stress disorder), psychoactive substance abuse disorders (especially alcohol abuse), Attention-Deficit/Hyperactivity Disorder (ADHD), and neuropsychological conditions (e.g. schizophrenia, Asperger’s syndrome and head injury) may occur more frequently than expected in sexually impulsive men, including sexual offenders (for example, Kafka, 1994, 1998, & 2002).
+- Studies of sexual offenders, men with paraphilias, and those with nonparaphilic expressions of ‘hypersexuality’ suggest that mood disorders (dysthymic disorder, major depression, and bipolar spectrum disorders), certain anxiety disorders (especially social anxiety disorder and childhood-onset post-traumatic stress disorder), psychoactive substance abuse disorders (especially alcohol abuse), Attention-Deficit/Hyperactivity Disorder (ADHD), and neuropsychological conditions (e.g., schizophrenia, Asperger’s syndrome, and head injury) may occur more frequently than expected in sexually impulsive men, including sexual offenders (e.g., Kafka, 1994, 1998, & 2002).

 - Though much evidence exists demonstrating the efficacy of these treatments for other Axis I disorders, few empirical studies have examined the role of these interventions in the reduction of sexual arousal or sexual aggression.
 One retrospective study reported significant reduction in paraphilic activity among participants (Kraus, Strom, Hill, et al., 2007), all of whom had received Selective Serotonin Reuptake Inhibitor (SSRI) medications and psychotherapy.

-- Literature supporting the prescriptive use of the mood stabilizers such as limbic anticonvulsants and atypical neuroleptics for sexual offenders is lacking.
-There have also been sporadic case reports of the prescriptive use of naltrexone for adults with ‘compulsive sexual behavior’ (Raymond, Grant, Kim, & Coleman, 2002).
+- Literature supporting the prescriptive use of mood stabilizers such as limbic anticonvulsants and atypical neuroleptics for sexual offenders is lacking.
+There also have been sporadic case reports of the prescriptive use of naltrexone for adults with ‘compulsive sexual behavior’ (Raymond, Grant, Kim, & Coleman, 2002).